 Yes.
 In fact, all forex trading works this way.
 The seven major forex pairs are:

 - The British Pound Sterling/US Dollar (GBP/USD)

 In each case, you’re buying one foreign currency and selling another, hoping to turn a profit on fluctuations in currency prices.

 Do forex trading platforms charge fees for trades?

 Yes.
 Forex brokers charge a commission or spread (the difference between the bid price and the ask price) per trade when executing buy or sell orders.
 And usually, its a nominal amount.

 What are the advantages of using a forex broker to trade foreign currencies?

 Forex platforms bring together all of the world’s currencies, collectively comprising the largest financial market in the world.
 Some of the advantages of trading forex through brokers include around-the-clock market hours, high liquidity, and the ability to make forex trades using leverage.
 Trading on leverage refers to borrowing money from the forex broker to make bigger bets, which in turn net bigger profits when you successfully predict which way a currency pair is going to move.

 And what are the drawbacks?

 Foreign currency prices can move rapidly and unexpectedly, often influenced by geopolitical events you might not see coming.
-Also, buying any asset using leverage, be it foreign currencies, commodities, stocks, or others, comes with increased risk; if you bet wrong, you’ll owe a lot more than you would had you only invested your own money.
+Also, buying any asset using high leverage, be it foreign currencies, commodities, stocks, or others, comes with increased risk; if you bet wrong, you’ll owe a lot more than you would had you only invested your own money.